 We pick up with Elphaba and Glinda some time after they have found themselves on opposite sides of the Wizard's war against the animals.
 Both of them are following the paths they have chosen for themselves, yet neither of them have really gotten what they wanted.
 Elphaba's justice quest is having minimal success, and all the parades in the world can't quiet Glinda's unrest.
 Most of all, they miss one another, and they want to imagine a future where they can find one another again.
 But as the casualties in the Wizard's tyrannical reign threaten to consume everything, these two friends will have to make unimaginable sacrifices to bring peace back to the place over the rainbow.

-Outside observers tend to write the musical field as a space that just exists for the fireworks and other such pageantries.
+Outside observers tend to resign the musical field as a space that just exists for the fireworks and other such pageantries.
 And this is largely true.
 The human soul just yearns for spectacle.
 Some of us get it from seeing spaceships crash into each other.
 Some of us get it from song and dance.

 But the advantage that the musical has over the action-adventure field is that its hold on human imagination has always been both macro and micro.
 This installment has fewer opportunities for the kaleidoscopic group numbers from the last movie.
 But in its wake, we see the camera pulling in closer to the face of the performer, peeling away the mask.
 There's very little of what we'd normally call "choreography" in the love duet between Elphaba and Fiyero, just the constant exchange of charisma between two star players.

 And speaking of the film's fantastic cast ... it's very difficult to overstate just what an impossible task Ariana Grande-Butera and Cynthia Erivo were charged with.
 The rhythms and flourishes of their lines are well rehearsed in the hearts and minds of musical theater fandom.
-Yet these two girls with their own individual form of courage and vulnerability make veteran audiences feel like they're discovering this story for the first time, and the reciprocal may also be true.
+Yet these two girls with their own individual forms of courage and vulnerability make veteran audiences feel like they're discovering this story for the first time, and the reciprocal may also be true.

 Elphaba herself notes in her new solo, "There's No Place Like Home," it's not just that Oz is a physical place.
 It's the idea and the promise of it that gives it power, but only if you choose to believe in it.
-And for films that instruct us in how to close our eyes and take that leap, the gratitude owed can scarcely be expressed with simple words.
+And for films that instruct us in how to close our eyes and take that leap, the gratitude owed can hardly be described with simple words.

 Which, I suppose is why we even have musicals in the first place.